Master in Clinical Mental Health Counseling (MCMHC) >

 - To develop students’ practice identity through exposure to current theory and best practices, and by adopting the theories and practices for which they have an affinity.

 - To integrate students’ lifelong learning approach with their knowledge base through review of the latest writing and research.

 - To support students’ continued affective learning by continual personal growth and psycho-motor learning by continual practice and professional feedback.

-Click here to view Clinical Mental Health Counseling Faculty
+Click here to view Master in Clinical Mental Health Counseling Faculty

 for detailed degree requirements.
 Click here